-Figure 17.10: Create FTP Event
+Figure 18.10: Create FTP Event

 - 4. Enter the name and description of the new FTP Event in the Name and Description fields respectively. - 5.
-Enter the name and port number of the FTP Server in the Host Name and Port field respectively.

-- 6. Enter username and password required to access FTP Server in the User ID and Password fields respectively.
+Enter the name and port number of the FTP Server in the Host Name and Port field respectively. - 6.
+Enter username and password required to access FTP Server in the User ID and Password fields respectively.
 Then, re-enter the password in the Confirm Password field. - 7.
 Select the transfer type as either Active or Passive from the Transfer Type drop-down list.
 Active transfer is more secure since the client only initiates communication to the server on one port whereas in case of Passive transfer the client initiates communication to the Server over two ports.
 Passive mode is useful when you are behind a firewall or a proxy. - 8.
 Select the trigger type from the Trigger Type drop-down list.
-For details of the selection, refer to Table 17.2. - 9.
-Check the SSH (Secure Shell) checkbox if the FTP event accesses a secure FTP Server.
-When SSH is used to protect FTP Server, the control connection between the FTP client and Server is encrypted. - 10.
-Enter the name of file that FTP event needs to verify, in the File Include Criteria field.
+For details of the selection, refer to Table 18.2. - 9.
+Check the SSH FTP (SFTP) checkbox if the FTP Server specified in the Host Name field is an FTP Server over SSH. - 10.
+Check the FTP Over TLS/SSL (FTPS) checkbox, if the FTP Server, specified in the Host Name field is an FTP Server over TLS/SSL. - 11.
+Incase you have selected FTP Over TLS/SSL (FTPS), checkbox, then select the FTPS mode from FTPS Mode drop-down list.
+It can be Explicit or Implicit depending on FTP Server that you are accessing. - 12.
+Select the protection level supported by the FTP Server, from the Protection Level dropdown list.
+It can be Clear or Private. - 13.
+If you want to validate the certificate sent by the FTPS Server, check the Validate Server check box. - 14.
+Select keystore activity from the Keystore Name drop-down list.
+This option is applicable only when you have checked the Validate Server checkbox.